aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ![BreweriesMaterialFlow](./images/BreweriesMaterialFlow.png)

-## Quick Deploy
+## 1. Quick Deploy

-Quick deploy will use two cloudformation stack.
+Quick deploy will use two cloudformation stacks.
 One stack will setup an EC2 instance to run the simulator and publish values directly to IoT SiteWise.
 The second stack will deploy models and assets to IoT SiteWise.
 See the architecture below:

 ![BreweriesPublishToSW](./images/BreweriesPublishToSW.png)

 1. Log on to your AWS Console.
-2. Download this [cloudformation](cf/sitewise-assets.json) template from this repository to deploy models and assets to IoT SiteWise.
+2. Download this <a href="cf/sitewise-assets.json?raw=1" download>cloudformation</a> template from this repository to deploy models and assets to IoT SiteWise.

 > **_NOTE:_**  It is important that you deploy this step before the simulator as you may see a conflict with aliases already used within a datastream.
-3. Go to CloudFormation in your console and click Create Stack.
+3. Go to CloudFormation in your console and click `Create Stack`.
 4. Upload the template file your downloaded and proceed through the steps to deploy.
 ![DeployTemplate](./images/deploytemplate.png)
 5. Wait until the stack is completed successfully.
-Now deploy this [cloudformation](cf/simulator-server.json) template from this repository to deploy the simulation server.
+Now download and deploy this <a href="cf/simulator-server.json?raw=1" download>cloudformation</a> template from this repository to deploy the simulation server.
 This process will take ~10 minutes to complete.

-## Manual Install
+## 2. Manual Install

 1. Identify a system (Linux, Windows, or macOS) to host the brewery simulator Python program.